informatics-isi-edu/ermrestjs/README.md

 To deploy the packages run:
 ```
-$ make [INSTALLDIR=dir] install
+$ make [ERMRESTJSDIR=dir] install
 ```

-Set `INSTALLDIR` to specify a target deployment location.
+Set `ERMRESTJSDIR` to specify a target deployment location.
 By default, it the install target is `/var/www/html/ermrestjs`.
 If this directory does not exist, it will first create it.
 You may need to run `make install` with _super user_ privileges depending on the installation directory you chose.